Materials, 2D-3D flattening and Processing, to optimize the topology and create breakthrough zero-waste Composite structural solutions

 Introduction

 Composite materials permit the reduction of weight at no compromise on mechanical resistance.
-Hence, they are selected for their performances and represent the selection of choice in all applications where lightweight needs to be combined with high stiffness and rigidity.
+Hence, they are selected for their performances and represent the selection of choice in all the applications where lightweight needs to be combined with high stiffness and rigidity.

 Sustainability Concerns

-Still, issues are raised on their sustainability, and heavy research efforts are spent on the recycling of composites, through the thermal route (pyrolysis) and the chemical route (solvolysis).
 A new approach to reach the sustainability target within the ZeroWasteLIFE project arises from achieving breakthrough performances in terms of waste avoidance, combined with a modular design for replacement and reuse of parts.

-The process of High Volume Tailored Fiber Placement (HV-TFP) consists of three steps:
+The process of High Volume tailored fiber placement (HV-TFP) consists of three steps:

 1. Stitching of multiple filaments on a flat pattern from 3D-2D flattening.